 Replacing those nutrients can be a problem, say dietitians, since many consumers’ gluten-free diets mimic today’s conventional North American diet by being too dependent on prepared, carbohydrate-dense foods with an emphasis on breads, cereals, pastas and other simple grains that do not carry a significant vitamin, mineral or fiber punch.

-In our Winter 2015 issue, we spoke to dietitians to help you “Renovate Your Gluten-free Diet”.
+In recent edition of Allergic Living magazine, we spoke to dietitians to help you “Renovate Your Gluten-free Diet“.
 Here, registered dietitians and celiac experts Rachel Begun, Shelley Case, and Suzanne Simpson share some of their favorite tasty and nutritious recipes to get you started on a better gluten-free menu.

 “I advise patients to think positively about their approach to the gluten-free diet,” says Begun.
 “For starters, being diagnosed with celiac disease is a good thing, because being diagnosed and starting a gluten-free diet is the start of their journey back to health.”